-The overall approach of the degree is to develop critical appreciation of the relationship between the individual and social aspects of crime and victimisation.
+The overall approach of the degree is to develop critical appreciation of the relationship between the individual and social aspects of crime and victimisation and the police response to these issues.
 The course will utilise a variety of teaching and learning techniques in order to develop a range of transferable academic and practical skills, which will be attractive to employers in the public and private sectors.